UN Secretary-General Antonio Guterres Defends WHOs Performance As Trump Slams Its Handling Of Coronavirus - UrduPoint

 - News

-- UN Secretary-General Antonio Guterres defends WHO's performance as Trump slams its handling of coro ..
+- UN Secretary-General Antonio Guterres defends WHO's performance as Trump slams its handling of coron ..

 UN Secretary-General Antonio Guterres Defends WHO's Performance As Trump Slams Its Handling Of Coronavirus